 To eliminate Windows Detected ALUREON Attack virus our malware researchers recommend scanning your computer with Spyhunter.

-Examples of other scam websites are "Windows Online Protection Has Detected Spyware", "Your Windows Computer Could Be Infected With Viruses!" and "Windows Hard Disk Is At High Risk".
-Typically, pages of this kind state that visitor's computer is infected, the operating system has some errors and so on.
-One way or another, these pages usually are designed to advertise unwanted applications or to trick people into calling scammers who try sell them unnecessary software or services.
-The aforementioned PUAs are similar too: they cause unwanted redirects, serve ads and record data.
+Examples of other scam websites are "Windows Online Protection Has Detected Spyware", "Your Windows Computer Could Be Infected With Viruses!", and "Windows Hard Disk Is At High Risk".
+Typically, they state that the visitor's computer is infected, the operating system contains errors, and so on.
+They usually advertise unwanted applications or trick people into calling scammers, who then try sell unnecessary software or services.
+The aforementioned PUAs are good examples: they cause unwanted redirects, serve ads, and record data.
 Typically, people download them unintentionally.

 How did potentially unwanted applications install on my computer?

-Unwanted apps of this type usually get installed via the earlier mentioned intrusive ads or when developers use a deceptive marketing method called "bundling".
-They use this method to trick people into downloading/installing various PUAs together with other (intentionally downloaded/installed) software.
-Simply said, bundling is including unwanted apps into setups of other software.
-As a rule, all information about bundled apps is placed in settings like "Custom", "Advanced" of software setups.
-Unfortunately, people often leave these settings unchecked, in other words, they do not change them.
-By not doing that users agree with downloads/installations of additional, unwanted applications.
+PUAs are usually installed via intrusive ads or when developers use a deceptive marketing method called "bundling".
+They use this method to trick people into downloading/installing PUAs together with other, regular downloaded/installed software.
+In summary, bundling is the inclusion of unwanted apps into set-ups of other software.
+All information about bundled apps appears in settings such as "Custom", "Advanced" of the software set-ups.
+Unfortunately, people often leave these settings unchecked and do not change them.
+In doing so, they agree (by default) to download and install additional, unwanted applications.

 How to avoid installation of potentially unwanted applications?

-Do not download software from unofficial or untrustworthy websites, through Peer-to-Peer networks, third party downloaders and so on.
-We strongly recommend to use only official websites and direct download links for that.
-Furthermore, all available download or installation setup's settings should not be left unchecked.
-If there are any offers to install additional software, they should be dismissed.
-We also recommend not to trust intrusive ads, especially if they are shown on questionable pages.
-For example, on sites related to gambling, adult dating, pornography and so on.
-These ads open potentially malicious pages or download/install unwanted apps.
-If there are any unwanted apps installed on a browser (unwanted ads appear or/and redirects happen often), they should be removed as soon as possible.
-See what are the installed add-ons, plug-ins or extensions and remove unwanted or unknown entries.
-This should be applied to programs of this type that are installed on the operating system.
+Do not download software from unofficial or untrustworthy websites, through Peer-to-Peer networks, third party downloaders, and so on.
+Use only official websites and direct download links.
+Do not leave any available download/installation settings unchecked.
+Dismiss any offers to install additional software.
+Do not trust intrusive ads, especially if they are shown on dubious web pages.
+For example, sites relating to gambling, adult dating, pornography, and so on.
+They can open other potentially malicious sites or download/install unwanted apps.
+If there are unwanted apps installed on your browser (leading to unwanted ads and redirects), removed them immediately.
+Also check installed add-ons, plug-ins, and extensions, and remove unwanted or unknown entries.
+This should also be applied to programs of this type installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 The appearance of "Windows Detected ALUREON Attack" pop-up (GIF):